Fabian Taylor

-Fabian Taylor (born 13 April 1980 in Kingston, Jamaica) is a Jamaican soccer player, who currently plays striker for Harbour View.
+Fabian Taylor (born 13 April 1980) is a former Jamaican soccer player, who formerly played as a striker for his last club, Harbour View.

 Club career

 Harbour View

-Nicknamed Koji, Taylor started his Jamaica National Premier League career at Harbour View FC in 1999.
-He emerged as one of the best players in Jamaica, leading the league with 19 goals in one year.
-He left the club after five years, spending 2004 on loan with the MetroStars of Major League Soccer.
+Nicknamed Koji, Taylor began his Jamaica National Premier League career at Harbour View FC in 1999.
+He emerged as one of the top players in Jamaica, leading the league with 19 goals in a single season.
+After five years, he left the club and spent 2004 on loan with the MetroStars of Major League Soccer.

 MetroStars

 In his season with the MetroStars, Taylor had trouble finding playing time in a crowded front line; although he exhibited his scoring prowess very early in the season, he faded as the year passed, ending the season with only five goals and one assist in 21 games played, only eight of which he started.

 Harbour View

 Back at Harbour View, he was scoring goals again, finishing 2006–07 season as third in the goalscoring charts with 15 goals.